Tuwaiq-Jeddah-Kotlin-1/TruthOrDare-Game/README.md

 This is my final graduation project from Tuwaiq Academy that supports Tuwaiq 1000 program.

-#:scroll:Description
+Description :scroll:
 --

-#Used Technologies
+Libraries and used technlologies:

+Motivation and Context :bulb:
 --

-#App Media
+App Media :floppy_disk:
 --

-#Trello board
+Trello board :pencil:
 --